calliecameron/dotfiles/packages/README.md

   be installed, create this directory and put things in it.
 - `DOTFILES_LINUX_VARIANT`: can be `main` (for current preferred distro) or empty for unknown.
-- `DOTFILES_CAN_SUDO`: whether the user has sudo permissions on this machine; only set on Linux.

 In env and alias files, and in setup.bash, the functions in ../core/package-scripts/common-funcs.sh are available.
 In setup.bash